Official-Codaisseur-Graduate/gitgud-server/README.md

 # gitgud-server

 A validator of your GitHub profile and Git use, designed to provide feedback for job seekers and graduated students.
+You can find the repository for the client side [here](https://github.com/Official-Codaisseur-Graduate/gitgud-client).

 ## Table of contents: